ciaranframe/arctic-lichen/README.md

 You can read more about the process of data collection and how this came about [here](www.ciaranframe.com/blog/arctic1).

+Data is *not* stored in this repo - the Zenodo link will become avaliable at the completion o the project.

 Dataset current version is **version 1.0**.